§ 47-113.2. Restricting access to military discharge documents.

 (h) The North Carolina Association of Registers of Deeds and the Division of Veterans Affairs shall adopt before January 1, 2004, such request forms and associated rules as are required to implement the provisions of this section.
 All filing offices shall use the forms and comply with the rules, as adopted.

 (i) Completed request forms shall be maintained in the register of deeds for a period of one year.

 (j) The request forms shall not be considered public records and are subject to the same restricted access as the military discharge document.

 (k) In the event images of and the index to military discharge documents filed prior to January 1, 2004, have not been commingled with other publicly available document images and their index in a filing office, the images and the index will be maintained and are subject to all the provisions of this section that apply to newly filed documents.

-(l) The register of deeds shall, to the greatest extent possible, take appropriate protective actions in accordance with any limitations determined necessary by the register of deeds with regard to records that were filed before the effective date of this section [January 1, 2004].
+(l) The register of deeds shall, to the greatest extent possible, take appropriate protective actions in accordance with any limitations determined necessary by the register of deeds with regard to records that were filed before January 1, 2004.

 (n) There shall be no fee charged for filing military discharge documents or for providing certified copies of military discharge documents provided to those who have a right to access under subsection (e) of this section.
 Uncertified copy of a military discharge document that becomes public record under subsection (m) of this section is subject to fee as determined in G.S.
 161-10(a)(11).

 (o) Filing offices shall be responsible for the cost of compliance with this section.

 (p) Recording officials shall not be liable for any damages that may result from good faith compliance with the provisions of this section.